-The main focus of science teaching in Lower Key Stage 2 is to enable pupils to broaden their scientific view of the world around them.
+The main focus of Science teaching in Lower Key Stage 2 is to enable pupils to broaden their scientific view of the world around them.
 They should do this through exploring, talking about, testing and developing ideas about everyday phenomena and the relationships between living things and familiar environments, and by beginning to develop their ideas about functions, relationships and interactions.
 They should ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out simple fair tests and finding things out using secondary sources of information.
 They should draw simple conclusions and use some scientific language, first, to talk about and, later, to write about what they have found out.

-'Working scientifically' must always be taught through and clearly related to substantive science content in the programme of study.
+'Working scientifically' must always be taught through and clearly related to substantive Science content in the programme of study.
 Pupils should read and spell scientific vocabulary correctly and with confidence, using their growing reading and spelling knowledge.
-In Key Stage 2 teachers plan science lessons across the year which are equivalent to 2 hours of science per week.
+Key Stage 2 plan for 2 hours of science per week.